Search Geneontologies

 BP

-Any process that stops, prevents, or reduces the frequency, rate or extent of the addition of an acetyl group to a histone protein.
+Any process that activates or increases the frequency, rate or extent of neuron maturation.

 BP